The possibilities for CQRS Local within Primary Care Networks

-Our Head of GP Payments from NHS South, Central and West CSU talks about the possibilities for CQRS Local within Primary Care Networks
+Our Head of GP Payments from NHS South, Central and West Commissioning Support Unit talks about the possibilities for CQRS Local within Primary Care Networks.

-Deborah says: “PCNs are still in their developmental stage, having started to evolve mid-2019, but they are tasked to collaboratively bring services specific to their community with other organisations and with the transition over to integrated care systems this year, will fast track this process.
+“PCNs are still in their developmental stage, having started to evolve mid-2019.
+They are tasked to collaboratively bring services specific to their community with other organisations, and with the transition over to integrated care systems will fast track this process.
 Collaboration includes sharing best practice, integrating IT systems and exchange of information which results in improved efficiencies.”

-Locally commissioned schemes will have the potential to diversify, with the prospect of further vaccine rollouts, tackling health inequalities, providing community specialist services and improved cancer diagnosis, all whilst operating within a changing NHS landscape, and PCNs establishing their role as a ‘building block’ of integrated care systems (ICSs).
+Locally commissioned schemes have the potential to diversify, and with the prospect of further vaccine rollouts, tackling health inequalities, providing community specialist services and improved cancer diagnosis, all whilst operating within a changing NHS landscape, PCNs will establish their role as a ‘building block’ of integrated care systems (ICSs).

-Every ICS will have a critical role in ensuring that PCNs work with other community staff and use multi-disciplinary teams across primary and community care.
+Every ICS will play a critical role in ensuring that PCNs work with other community staff and use multi-disciplinary teams across primary and community care.

 There are several pressures in running a start-up PCN, which include keeping up with the latest contractual requirements and translating those requirements into deliverables with staff and the community.